soarqin/vita-rxcheat/README.md

         _C0 LOCK HOUR TO 12
         _L 0x000C6FB4 0x0000000C

-2. Boot the game with certain TITLE_ID, the CwCheat codes will be loaded and you can see tips with "VITA Remote Cheat" message
+2. Boot the game with certain TITLE_ID, the CwCheat codes will be loaded and you can see tips with "VITA MultiCheat" message
 3. Press L+R+LEFT+SELECT to call up CwCheat menu and enable/disable sections (enabled sections are prefixed by a CIRCLE)